Mel McLaughlin: Personal life

 McLaughlin was born in September 1979 in Sydney to an Anglo-Indian mother and an English father who had migrated to Australia in 1978.

 She was raised in Quakers Hill, New South Wales where she attended St Andrew's Primary School and St John Paul II Catholic College.

 McLaughlin was married to Australian actor Luke Panic from 2012 to 2014.
 She is currently in a relationship with British former footballer Ashley Westwood.
 McLaughlin is an ambassador for the Lung Foundation Australia, having lost a sister to lung cancer.

+Health

+McLaughlin was diagnosed with lung cancer in December 2025.